-In order to determine $P_3$ with higher precision we employed fluctuation spectral analysis.
-These Longitude Resolved Fluctuation Spectra \citep[LRFS,][]{1970_Backer} involve discrete Fourier transforms of consecutive pulses along each longitude.
+In order to determine $P_3$ with higher precision, we employed fluctuation spectral analysis.
+These longitude resolved fluctuation spectra \citep[LRFS,][]{1970_Backer} involve discrete Fourier transforms of consecutive pulses along each longitude.
 The LRFS find periodicities along pulse longitudes, and explore how the drifting feature varies across the pulse window.
-When implemented using a Fourier transform, it produces complex numbers which can be separated into two parts.
+When implemented using a Fourier transform, it produces complex numbers, which can be separated into two parts.
 The absolute value for a given frequency represents the amount of that frequency in the signal, while the complex component is the phase offset in that frequency.
-We thus utilise the angle of the complex argument to study the subpulse motion throughout the pulse window.
+We thus utilize the angle of the complex argument to study the subpulse motion throughout the pulse window.
 In Figure~\ref{fig:lrfs_data} we show the LRFS analysis of the single pulses shown in Figure~\ref{fig:single_obs}.
-To determine the frequency peak in the fluctuation spectra we used the {\it PeakUtils} package\footnote{http://pythonhosted.org/PeakUtils}.
+To determine the frequency peak in the fluctuation spectra, we used the {\it PeakUtils} package.
 Fitting a Gaussian near the major peak in the fluctuation spectra results in frequency $f=0.0602\pm 0.0011 /P$ which corresponds to $P_3=16.62 \pm 0.31 P$ (see the left panel in Figure~\ref{fig:lrfs_data}).
 In the top panel of Figure~\ref{fig:lrfs_data} we show the phase variation across the pulse window at the peak amplitude $f=0.0602/P$.
 The slope of the phase variation incorporates information about the direction of the subpulse drift.
-We find that \emph{only} the second component moves in the direction reverse from the three remaining components (I, III and IV).
+We find that only the second component moves in the direction reverse from the three remaining components (I, III, and IV).
 In Figure~\ref{fig:folded_data} we show the folded profile of the sequence of 400 pulses presented in Figure~\ref{fig:single_obs}.
 The profile was folded using $P_3=16.62\,P$.

-The resulting average driftbands were next fit in the same manner as the individual pulses.
+The resulting average drift bands were then fit in the same manner as the individual pulses.
 The resulting drift rates are shown in the top panel of Figure~\ref{fig:folded_data} and are listed in Table~\ref{tab:drift}.
-The increased signal to noise now also allows for the first detection of a drift rate in component I. As can be seen from Figure~\ref{fig:folded_data}, it moves parallel to components III and IV.
+The increased signal-to-noise now also allows for the first detection of a drift rate in component I. As can be seen from Figure~\ref{fig:folded_data}, it moves parallel to components III and IV.
 Clearly component II is the only band whose direction is contrary.

 In this $P_3$-folded sequence, subpulses and subpulse nulls can be confidently segregated using the method described in \citet{jl04}.
 The nulling sections between the four components do not occur simultaneously, showing that in this source, such nulling is not a sign of the complete shut-off of the entire pulsar emission mechanism, as appears to be the case in pulsars where the complete pulse profile, including all components, disappears.
 In {\J}, rather, the subpulse nulls are periodic and part of the entire $P_3$ modulation cycle.